-Insulin resistance has been brought to our attention with more and more studies, reports, Ted Talks, articles by doctors, and even an article I wrote, titled "Biggest Health Problem in the U.S.," yet there are no significant programming or dieting changes recommended by the government health and medical community.
-There are, however, a few in the medical and nutrition field who have been waving the red flag for years as our country is now sporting 70 percent overweight or obese numbers.
+Insulin resistance has been brought to our attention with more studies, reports, Ted Talks, articles by doctors, and even an article I wrote, titled "Biggest Health Problem in the U.S.," yet there are no significant programming or dieting changes recommended by the government health and medical community.
+There are, however, a few in the medical and nutrition field who have been waving the red flag for years as our country is now sporting 70% overweight or obese numbers.

-Insulin Resistance is Pre-Pre-Diabetes, and a precursor to other illnesses such as Heart Attack, Alzheimer’s Dementia, Cancer, Kidney Disease, Stroke, Gout, Obesity, and of course, Type 2 Diabetes.
-Recent studies are linking insulin resistance to Type 2 diabetes and Alzheimer’s to a degree that Alzheimer’s is being considered Type 3 Diabetes, says Dr. Georgia Ede.
+Insulin resistance is pre-pre-diabetes and a precursor to other conditions such as a heart attack, Alzheimer’s Disease, cancer, kidney disease, stroke, gout, obesity and, of course, Type 2 diabetes.
+Recent studies are linking insulin resistance to Type 2 diabetes and Alzheimer’s to a degree that Alzheimer’s is being considered Type 3 diabetes, Dr. Georgia Ede said.

-There is an easy method of determining the Insulin Resistance Ratio (IRR) -- simply take your most recent blood scores, or Triglycerides divided by HDLs = Insulin Resistance Ratio (TG/HDL = IRR).
-Dr. Greenwald said this is a basic method to see if further testing needs to be done as any ratio score of more than 2.5 (women) and 3.0 (men) means you are insulin resistant.
+There is an easy method to determine your insulin resistance ratio (IRR): divide your triglycerides by HDLs.
+E.J.
+Greenwald of SpecialtyHealth in Reno, Nevada, said this is a basic method to see whether further testing needs to be done.
+Any ratio of more than 2.5 for women and 3.0 for men means you are insulin resistant.

 "When humans become insulin resistant, the glucose receptors of our liver and muscle cells get clogged," Greenwald said.
 "Glucose stays in the bloodstream, and blood glucose levels increase and so does the blood insulin levels as the pancreas keeps pumping more and more insulin to try to keep blood sugar (glucose) levels under control.”